EricMFink/ProfessionalResponsibility/_drafts/Casebook/mrpc.md

 	(1) promptly disclose that evidence to an appropriate court or authority, and

-	(2) if the conviction was obtained in the prosecutor’s jurisdiction,
+	(2) if the conviction was obtained in the prosecutor's jurisdiction,

 		(i) promptly disclose that evidence to the defendant unless a court authorizes delay, and

 		(ii) undertake further investigation, or make reasonable efforts to cause an investigation, to determine whether the defendant was convicted of an offense that the defendant did not commit.

-(h) When a prosecutor knows of clear and convincing evidence establishing that a defendant in the prosecutor’s jurisdiction was convicted of an offense that the defendant did not commit, the prosecutor shall seek to remedy the conviction.
+(h) When a prosecutor knows of clear and convincing evidence establishing that a defendant in the prosecutor's jurisdiction was convicted of an offense that the defendant did not commit, the prosecutor shall seek to remedy the conviction.

 #### Rule 3.9: Advocate in Nonadjudicative Proceedings